Dre Campbell Farm

 For houseplants or potted plants, make sure pots have drainage holes.
 Also, allow the soil to dry out slightly between waterings, especially for plants that prefer well-draining soil.

-Moreover, mixing compost or coconut coir can naturally improve soil structure.
+Adding compost or coconut coir can also help improve soil structure naturally.

-If the issue is with outdoor plants, ensure they aren’t planted in soil with poor drainage.
+If the issue is with outdoor plants, ensure they aren’t planted in poorly drained soil.
 Clay soil, for example, can become waterlogged when it rains.

 2. Too Little Water

-As a survival response, the plant may sacrifice older leaves, turning them yellow, to conserve moisture for new growth.
+As a survival response, plants often sacrifice older leaves, turning them yellow to conserve moisture for new growth.

 Natural Solutions